 Fishergate Primary School is committed to ensuring that all staff responsible for the intimate care of children will undertake their duties in a professional manner at all times.
 We recognise that there is a need to treat all our children with respect when intimate care is given.
-No child should be attended to in a way that causes distress or pain and adults and staff must be sensitive to each child's individual needs.
+No child should be attended to in a way that causes distress or pain, adults and staff must be sensitive to each child's individual needs.

-Intimate care is any care which involves one of the following:
+Intimate care is any care, which involves one of the following:

-- 1. Assisting a child to change his/her clothes - 2.
-Changing or washing a child who has soiled him / herself - 3.
+- 1. Assisting a child to change their clothes - 2.
+Changing or washing a child who has soiled themselves - 3.
 Assisting with toileting issues - 4.
 Supervising a child involved in intimate self-care - 5.
-Providing first aid assistance - 6.
-Assisting a child who requires a specific medical procedure and who is not able to carry this out unaided. - In the case of a specific procedure only a person suitably trained and assessed as competent should undertake the procedure.
-Parents have the responsibility to advise the school of any known intimate care needs relating to their child
+Providing first aid assistance

+6. Assisting a child who requires a specific medical procedure and who is not able to carry this out unaided.

+In the case of a specific procedure, only a person suitably trained and assessed as competent should undertake the procedure.
+Parents have the responsibility to advise the school of any known intimate care needs relating to their child.
+Further information can be found in the Supporting Pupils with Medical needs policy.